datonex/eau-royal/README.md

     - There are 7 functions in this file.

-    - Function with the largest signature take 2 arguments, while the median is 0.
+    - Function with the largest signature takes 2 arguments, while the median is 0.

     - Largest function has 10 statements in it, while the median is 6.